 - Still have to pay management fees each year in the retired phase.

 - When selling funds in the retired phase (i.e. annual 4% withdrawal), have to pay fees to sell shares.

-- Many index funds in the market, which one to pick?
+- There are many index funds in the market, which one do you to pick?